 American Pit Bull Terriersopens in a new tab are known for their innate ability to form strong bonds with their families.
 They tend to have muscular builds; short coats; and can be black, white, brown, tan, or grey.
 Generally weighing between 30 and 65 pounds, these dogs are naturally loyal and affectionate.
 That said, some of them tend to have high prey drives.
 Banshee, for instance, will plow through any piece of furniture to get to her favorite ball.
 Strangely, American Pit Bull Terriers are recognized as a breed by the United Kennel Clubopens in a new tab (UKC) yet not by the American Kennel Club (AKC).

 American Staffordshire Terriers

 Similarly, American Staffordshire Terriers, or “Staffies,” are intensely loyal and playful, while being a bit more mellow.
-Petey in The Little Rascals was an American Staffordshire Terrier registered with the UKC as “Pal the Wonder Dog.”
-Despite often appearing indistinguishable from Pit Bull Terriers, Staffordshire Terriers are slighter larger, averaging around 40 to 70 pounds.
-They tend to be highly intelligent and confident, making them ideal candidates for training.
-Contrary to Pit Bull Terriers, Staffordshire Terriers are recognized as a breed by the AKC but not the UKC — a pointless club rivalry not seen since Barcelona vs Chelsea.
+Petey in opens in a new tab was an American Staffordshire Terrier registered with the UKC as “Pal the Wonder Dog.”
+Despite often appearing indistinguishable from Pit Bull Terriers, Staffordshire Terriersopens in a new tab are slighter larger, averaging around 40 to 70 pounds.
+They tend to be highly intelligent and confident, making them ideal candidates for trainingopens in a new tab.
+Contrary to Pit Bull Terriers, Staffordshire Terriers are recognized as a breed by the AKCopens in a new tab but not the UKC — a pointless club rivalry not seen since Barcelona vs Chelsea.